glyphx/WTC-MINER-PRO/README.md

 It should correspond with the number of instances on GPU's you would like to run \
 $NUM_GPU Default Configuration: 1

+**IMPORTANT** To use MultiGPU you had ot have modified the .exe's with a hexeditor or the like.
+I can teach you how to disassemble the .exe's,  @glyphx on telegram or glyph.miser@gmail.com.

 ## [CPU] :computer:

 If you want to use CPU, set $NUM_CPU's to 1 in the top of wtc.au3.  \
 $NUM_CPU Default Configuration: 0 (Currently can only be 1 or 0)  \
 If using CPU it will be run on the last miner file you include, that file doens't need ming_run.exe.

 ## [EXAMPLE MULTI-GPU AND CPU SETUP] :computer: :vhs: :vhs: :vhs: